turingschool-examples/javascript-foundations/README.md

 4. Make the tests pass
 5. Lather, rinse, repeat through the creatures (in order), running tests and making things pass

+## Video Tutorial!

+[Here is a video](https://www.youtube.com/watch?v=_SDCWo2Yi2M) that walks through the setup and first mythical creature.

 ## Creature Order

 * `unicorn`